-State Representative Cindy Harrison was elected to the represent the 69th district of Bridgewater, Roxbury, Southbury and Washington in 2020.
+State Representative Cindy Harrison was elected to the represent the 69th district of Bridgewater, Roxbury, Southbury and Washington in 2020 and has served with distinction since.

 Representative Harrison is a graduate of Upsala College with a Bachelor of Arts degree in Accounting.
 She received her MBA in Finance from the University of Connecticut.